DarthRevanXX/DarthRevanXX/README.md

 # Hi there, I'm Serhii

-## I'm a Developer who want to be great
+## I'm a Developer who wants to be great

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Learn more about System Design